Slainteee/Jatayu-ContentModeration/README.md

 ## Tests

 Testing will ensure that the api is working as expected.
-The project uses [pytest]() as a test framework.
-After setting up the basic test structure, pytest makes it really easy to write and provides a lot of flexibility for running the tests.
+The project uses [unittest](https://docs.python.org/3/library/unittest.html) as a test framework.
+After setting up the basic test structure, Unnitest framework makes it really easy to write and provides a lot of flexibility for running the tests.

 To Run the tests: